cuberg-inc/determined-environments/README.md

+# NOTE: THIS IS A PUBLIC REPOSITORY DUE TO IT BEING A FORK
+# DO NOT COMMIT ANYTHING THAT COULD BE A SECURITY RISK

 # Determined AI Public Environments

 This repository contains scripts and configurations used to build Determined environment images and deploy them to AWS.